-Laser Eye Vision Correction
+Laser Eye Correction

-Life after laser eye vision correction is liberating for many people
+Life afterwards is liberating for many people

-Vision correction surgeries
+Vision correction techniques

-LASIK vision correction is a two-stage procedure.
+LASIK is a two-stage procedure.
 The first stage involves creating a very thin flap in the superficial layers of the cornea, and then folding that flap to one side.
 The second stage is to reshape the corneal curvature in order to correct the need for glasses or contact lenses.

-It takes only 3 minutes to treat each eye and so laser eye vision correction to both eyes can be completed in just 6 minutes.
-With the advanced Z LASIK technique, using the Ziemer LDV and WaveLight lasers, most patients can see at or close to 20/20 vision just 30 minutes following treatment.
+It takes only 4-5 minutes to treat each eye and so laser correction to both eyes can be completed in just 8-10 minutes.
+With the advanced Z-LASIK technique, using the Ziemer LDV and WaveLight lasers, most patients can see at or close to 20/20 vision just 30 minutes following treatment.

-How much does laser eye vision correction cost?
+How much does surgery cost?

 You may have read in the media that some clinics offer laser eye surgery from prices as low as £395 per eye.
 At Focus we simply offer clear, transparent pricing which includes wavefront customisation and aftercare.
 Please visit our pricing and finance page for more information.
 If suitable, you may wish to finance the surgery – please visit the finance section of the page for more information, as we have a variety of options.